paramvir3/Flash-ACE/docs/descriptor_comparison.md

 from torch_cluster import radius_graph

 from flashace.physics import ACE_Descriptor
-# AtomicClusterExpansion is the ACE descriptor module shipped with mace-torch
+# AtomicClusterExpansion is exposed from mace.modules in the mace-torch package
-from mace.modules.atomic_cluster_expansion import AtomicClusterExpansion
+from mace.modules import AtomicClusterExpansion

 # 1) Load a tiny subset
 qm9 = QM9(root="./data/QM9", pre_transform=None)